Aurametrix/RTL/README.md

 operations, register communication and timing of processes

-One line comments start with // and end at the end of the line Multi-line comments start with /* and end with */
+One line comments start with // and end at the end of the line Multi-line comments start with /* and end with */  -- C-style

 Variable names have to start with an alphabetic character or underscore followed by alphanumeric or underscore characters.
 System tasks and functions start with a $ sign.